 More CDT hikers descended upon us in 2 or 3 bunches.
 They are so much fun but do take more time to entertain and clean up after.
 Since they are sending packages ahead to their next “resupply” stop with food and trail supplies, as well as replacing shoes, food bags, bear spray, water cartridges, camp fuel or various other things, they make a lot of recycling and garbage.
 They bring a lot of the forest in with them, not just dirt but pine needle pieces and little stones, too.
 Fortunately for Suzy, our housekeeper, some do tip her for her efforts.
 There is a trail smell that has to come out of the cabins.
 We have run our ozone machine to overcome that.
 Who would have thought when we bought that to “remove the dairy farm” from the truck that we would be needing it to deodorize cabins in Montana?!
 Only the Lord…..

-We have been busy getting back to establishing a pattern in our own lives – learning the new finance software has been the biggie, the second one since leaving in June!
-Matt’s new computer didn’t like the ancient software we have used for over a decade.
-Matt found one on line that met our qualifications, was fairly inexpensive.
-We tried it but came away less that pleased with the results.
+We have been busy getting back to establishing a pattern in our own lives – learning the new finance software has been the biggie, the second one since leaving in June! ivermectin over the counter for humans Matt’s new computer didn’t like the ancient software we have used for over a decade.
+Matt found one on line that met our qualifications, was fairly inexpensive. is ivermectin now legal in south africa We tried it but came away less that pleased with the results.
 Now, we are learning Quicken.
 Not too difficult but one more thing to learn and get set up, life seems to be a never-ending, accelerated learning curve on this new adventure!
 Some days, I wearily ask the Lord if I have to get back up on the “Potters Wheel” again today……